imnotashrimp/copyThat-airtable-figma/README.md

 ### 3. Sync

-In the Figma menu, select **Plugins > {{copyThat.airtable}} > Sync all copy**.
+In the Figma menu, select **Plugins > {{copyThat.airtable}} > Sync all the copy!**.

 <table><td>
 <strong>Important</strong>:
-copyThat.airtable updates all text nodes with variable names, everywhere in the design.
-Always double-check the results, and undo the sync if something went wrong.
+{{copyThat.airtable}} updates all text nodes with variable names, everywhere in the design.
+Always double-check the results.
+You can undo the sync if something went wrong.
 </td></table>

-## Contributions
+## Contributing to the project (Spoiler: You don't have to code!)

-v1 of the plugin is largely my own use case, with some flexibility so that others can use it.
+The plugin is largely my own use case, with some flexibility so that others can use it.

 If you have feature requests or notes on your use case, feel free to [join the discussion on an issue](https://github.com/imnotashrimp/figma-plugin-airtable-cms/issues/) or open a new issue.

-Pull requests are also welcome, whether they're new or improved functionality, optimized code, or better documentation.
+Pull requests are also welcome, whether they're new or improved features, better code, fixed bugs, or revised documentation.

+### Help steer the roadmap

+Take a look a the [open issues](https://github.com/imnotashrimp/copyThat.airtable-figma/issues) and [milestones](https://github.com/imnotashrimp/copyThat.airtable-figma/milestones).

+Weigh in and help drive the future of the plugin!
+If you're feeling comfortable enough to code, I'd love your contributions.

-### Running locally
+### Contributing code

-Figma recommends writing plugins in TypeScript.
-I found it easy enough to learn.

-If you're not familiar with TypeScript, you can learn about it at https://www.typescriptlang.org/.
+I learned TypeScript for this project, so I'm _sure_ you can find a way to improve the code.

 #### To develop & run the plugin